codesbyvikas/TripTactix/README.md

 - 📋 Generates day-wise itineraries
 - 🔁 Smooth navigation using React Router and state management
 - 🌐 Responsive design suitable for all devices
+- 🔐 User authentication using JWT tokens for secure login and protected routes

 ---